Owners respond to Trump's player protest talk

 Owners for the San Francisco 49ers and New York Giants were among those across the league who responded Saturday to President Donald Trump, who one night earlier said he wished NFL players who protest during the national anthem would be fired and later Saturday called out commissioner Roger Goodell directly.

-Reaction across the NFL was widespread, with many players and several team owners either posting their thoughts on social media or issuing statements.
+Reaction across the NFL was widespread, with many team owners and players either issuing statements or posting their thoughts on social media.

 "The callous and offensive comments made by the President are contradictory to what this great country stands for," 49ers CEO Jed York said.
 "Our players have exercised their rights as United States citizens in order to spark conversation and action to address social injustice.
 We will continue to support them in their peaceful pursuit of positive change in our country and around the world."

-On Friday during a political rally in Alabama, President Trump said of player protests: "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a b---- off the field right now.
+During a political rally in Alabama on Friday, President Trump said of player protests: "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a b---- off the field right now.
 Out.
 He's fired!
 He's fired!'"

 Responding to those comments in a statement Saturday morning, commissioner Roger Goodell said the NFL is at its best "when we help create a sense of unity in our country and our culture."